By Dan Limmer

 Have we missed anything important in our steps?
 Do you believe it would work on the NREMT exam?
 We’d love to hear your opinion.

-PS- We have made a printable PDF of the graphic so you can share with your students or post in your LMS.
-Click on the graphic above for a larger image.
+PS- Feel free to use the printable PDF of the graphic so you can download, share with your students/classmates, or post in your LMS.